 Key points:

-When you are no longer able to manage at home without assistance, an ACAT/S can help you, and your carer, determine what kind of care will best suit your needs.
+When you are no longer able to manage at home without assistance, an ACAT/S will determine what kind of Government assistance will best suit your needs.

-ACAT/S assessors will take the information you have provided and analyse whether you require higher levels of care.
+ACAT/S assessors will take the information you have provided and analyse whether you require support or if you’re already receiving care whether you require a higher level of care.

 What are ACATs/ACAS'?